mks-nerd/test_2023_05_24/README.md

 ## License

 The content of this repository is not bound by any specific license.
 It is provided as-is for learning and experimental purposes.
-For more details, please refer to the [LICENSE](LICENSE) file if present, or contact the repository owner for clarification.
+For more details, please contact the repository owner for clarification.